-"Hi guys, you have the scoop on this virtual tour through our factory."
-In the picture is Kevin Visser, Technology Manager at bus door builder Ventura in Bolsward.
-Walking with his smartphone, he shows the offices, the production hall and the test center.
-He has never shown the factory to guests in this way before.
-Some colleagues are taken aback for a moment when Kevin confronts them with an audience of 20 students via his smartphone Industrial Engineering and Management of the University of Groningen† Fortunately, they see the fun in it.
+,’’Hi guys, you have the scoop on this virtual tour through our factory.''
+In the picture is Kevin Visser, Technology Manager at bus door manufacturer Ventura in Bolsward.
+Walking around with his smartphone, he shows the offices, production hall and test center.
+Never before has he shown the factory to guests in this way.
+Some colleagues are taken by surprise for a moment when Kevin confronts them via his smartphone to an audience of 20 students Industrial Engineering and Management of the University of Groningen† Fortunately, they see the fun in it.

 In the production hall, Kevin shows a long row of bus doors being assembled. ,,As you can see, everything is neatly corona-proof.
-Thanks to the large hall with enough space.”
-In his web presentation earlier that afternoon, Kevin talks about advanced, pneumatic systems with which the bus doors are equipped.
-A student wants to know about its safety.
-Kevin keeps his left hand between the doors as they close.
-As soon as sensors detect his hand, the doors open again. ,,In all the years that we have been making doors for the buses in London, only one person has become stuck.
-And that was mainly due to himself, because he was drunk," Kevin said.
+Thanks to the large hall with enough space.’’
+In his web presentation earlier that afternoon, Kevin talks about advanced, pneumatic systems the bus doors are equipped with.
+A student wants to know about their safety.
+Kevin holds his left hand between the doors as they close.
+As soon as sensors detect his hand, the doors already open again. ,,In all the years that we have been making doors for the buses in London, only one person has become stuck.
+And that was mainly due to himself, because he was drunk,’’ Kevin said.

 Partner

-The virtual high-tech safari starts that afternoon with a pub quiz. ,,To get in there and break the ice a bit'', explains ICD program manager Joost Krebbekx.
-Whoever answers most of the 40 questions in categories such as 'famous engineers', 'classic formulas', 'famous technology disasters' and 'nerdy details' will win a Tesla ride.
-Theun Prins, director and owner of a high-tech company YP Your Partner in Drachten, makes his car available for this.
-With his story about 'inside and influence through monitoring and control', he takes the students on a tour of how he monitors and analyzes data and thus supports customers in predicting maintenance and product optimization.
-"It only becomes interesting if you collect data from hundreds of devices to be able to extract interesting data."
-Two years ago, according to Prins, this was still too expensive for many companies.
-“Nowadays, companies are drowning in data, but have no idea how to approach motoring and analysis.
-That makes them insecure.”
-Prins says that he has been working on customized solutions for six years in so-called partnerships with companies.
-“Such a partnership is new for many companies, because they have always worked independently.
-But with so much data, you can't do anything but work together.
-"If you can't bite, join them."
+The virtual high-tech safari starts that afternoon with a pub quiz. ’’To get into it and break the ice a bit,‘’ explains ICD program manager Joost Krebbekx.
+Whoever gets most of the 40 questions right in categories such as ‘famous engineers’, ‘classic formulas’, ‘famous technology disasters’ and 'nerdy details' will win a ride in a Tesla.
+Theun Prins, director and owner of high-tech company YP Your Partner in Drachten, makes his car available for this purpose.
+With his story about ‘inside and influeance through monitoring and control,’ he takes the students afterward through how he monitors and analyzes data and thus supports customers in predicting maintenance and product optimization. ’’It only gets interesting when you collect data from hundreds of devices to extract interesting data.’’
+Two years ago, Prins says this was still too expensive for many companies. ’’Nowadays, companies are awash in data, but have no idea how to approach motoring and analysis.
+That makes them insecure.''
+Prins says he has been working with companies in so-called partnerships for six years on customized solutions. ''Such a partnership is new for many companies, because they have always worked on their own.
+But with so much data, you can't help but work together. ''If you can't bite, join them.''

 power